-IN 2001 the body of Terry Falconer was found in the Hastings River on the north coast.
-It had been cut up and pack into a number roof parcels, of which eight were found.
-After a major investigation lasting decade, two brothers named Anthony and Andrew Perish were convicted of the murder.
-It turns out that Anthony was one of Sydney’s biggest criminals, and yet at the time of the murder the authorities knew almost nothing about him.
+IN 2001 the body of Terry Falconer was found in the Hastings River on the north coast of NSW.
+It had been cut up and packed into a number of parcels, of which eight were found.
+After a major investigation lasting a decade, two brothers named Anthony and Andrew Perish were convicted of the murder.
+It turns out that Anthony was one of Sydney’s biggest criminals, although at the time of the murder the authorities knew almost nothing about him.

 The brothers and their four siblings grew up in semi-rural Leppington in south-western Sydney, the grandchildren of Croatian immigrants.
 Their father, Albert, ran the family’s egg business.
 In 1993, the children’s elderly grandparents were shot dead in their home, a crime that remains unsolved.